secretlifeof/juhuui/README.md

-# JUHUUI

 ### UI tool intended for design systems

-I made this tool because because I wanted the best of (very objective) Styled-Components, Chakra-UI, but with atomic CSS classes.
-Merge and nest components.
+I made this tool because I wanted the best of (very objective) Styled-Components, Chakra-UI, but with atomic CSS classes.
+You can merge and nest components.
 Create variants.
-Hope that you will experience the same joy that I have using Juhuui.
+Hopefully you will have the same joy using JuhuUi that I have.

----

-#### 🔔 Work in progress

-This is a work in progress and the API is still being finalized.
-Please install juhuui@next for features described below.Feedback is also kindness :-)

 ---